Bloom (musical)

 Bloom is an Australian musical with book and lyrics by Tom Gleisner, music by Katie Weston and directed by Dean Bryant.
 Set in an aged care facility, the musical comedy is a story of intergenerational connection and the power of music.

 It was originally produced by the Melbourne Theatre Company at the Arts Centre Melbourne Playhouse, from 18 July to 26 August 2023.
 The cast included Anne Edmonds, Frankie J. Holden, Evelyn Krape, Vidya Makan, Maria Mercedes, Eddie Muliaumaseali’i, John O’May, Christina O’Neill, Jackie Rees and Slone Sudiro.

-A Sydney season at the Roslyn Packer Theatre for the Sydney Theatre Company is scheduled for March to May 2025.
-The Sydney production features new actors Christie Whelan Browne and John Waters with all other Melbourne cast members returning.
+A Sydney season at the Roslyn Packer Theatre for the Sydney Theatre Company ran from 29 March to 11 May 2025.
+The Sydney production featured new actors Christie Whelan Browne and John Waters, with all other Melbourne cast members returning.

 The musical was generally well received.
 It received a 2024 Green Room Award for New Australian Music Theatre Writing.